Kendall Jenner’s Privacy Violated In High-Tech Way

 “He’s at my window, banging on my window, screaming at me.
 So then I finally start backing out and I get to my gate.
 The gate opens and I get out.
 He all of a sudden starts running after me.”

-In October 2016, the court convicted a homeless man of stalking Kendall Jenner at her house during the August incident.
+In October of 2016, the court convicted a homeless man of stalking Kendall Jenner at her house during the August incident.
 According to Kendall Jenner’s statements in court, the reality star had to drive around him before discovering that he had followed her car into her home’s gated driveway.

-The scary incident in Kendall Jenner’s life happened just two months before her sister Kim Kardashian was held at gunpoint in a Paris hotel.
+The scary incident happened just two months before her sister Kim Kardashian was held at gunpoint in a Paris hotel.
 The Paris robbery took a toll on Kim, who has been dealing with post-traumatic stress ever since.

 It’s unclear whether Kendall Jenner was home when the uninvited visitor was hanging out outside her Hollywood Hills house with the drone.
-The KUWTK star bought the house in June 2016, from celebrities Emily Blunt and John Krasinski, according to the Daily Mail.
+The KUWTK star bought the house in June of 2016 from celebrities Emily Blunt and John Krasinski, according to the Daily Mail.

 Tuesday’s incident came amid news of Pepsi pulling its recent commercial featuring Kendall Jenner.
 The soft-drink giant pulled Jenner’s protest-themed commercial, which caused a stir among Americans criticizing the company for using imagery of protests to sell its products.

-Why are they saying sorry to Kendall Jenner ???????????????? pic.twitter.com/BYQh5prddh
+Why are they saying sorry to Kendall Jenner???????????????? pic.twitter.com/BYQh5prddh

-– KEEM ???? (@KEEMSTAR) April 5, 2017
+– KEEM???? (@KEEMSTAR) April 5, 2017

 [Featured Image by Raoul Gatchalian/STAR MAX/IPx/AP Images]